 Clearly understand the goals, constraints and needs of the Client and the project

 This process begins with the preparation of a comprehensive Accommodation and Adjacency Schedule for all required activities for the building or interior facility.
 The goal should be an efficient and economical layout for all functions.
 Any planning conflicts between the architectural envelope and the interior space including fenestration, structure, building services etc. would also be addressed with the Client and the project team.
-We believe that a building which is designed from the “inside to the outside” creates not only a unique experience for its occupants but also it is a more cost effective building for its Owner, over the long term.
+We believe that a building which is designed from the “inside to the outside” creates not only a unique experience for its occupants but also provides a more cost effective building over the long term for its Owner.

-Create and Provide the end-user a sense of identity, comfort and pride in their facility
+Create and provide the end-user with a sense of identity, comfort and pride in their facility